 Selected for the Cannes Short Film Corner and Raindance Film Festival, this film follows Sameem Ali, a Manchester Councillor and author of the best selling book of her life entitled ‘Belonging’.
 The film has since won numerous awards and accolades.

-Sameem spent six and a half years growing up in a children's home.
+Sameem spent her first six and a half years growing up in a children's home where she was happy and felt loved.
 When she was told that her family wanted to take her back she couldn't wait to start her new life with them.
-Instead, she returned to a dirty house where she was subjected to endless chores.
-Her mother began to beat her and her unhappiness drove her to self-harm.
+However, she returned to a dirty house where she was subjected to endless chores and beatings from mother; her unhappiness drove her to self-harm.